PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-12 05:44:07
+Last updated: 2024-04-12 05:44:42
-Random Quote: Men call me Darkstar, and I am of the night.  -  Gerold Dayne
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson